react-toolbox/react-toolbox/components/layout/readme.md

 | `className` | `string` |  | Additional class(es) for custom styling. |

 ### Theme
-You can use `ToolboxLayout` as themed key for this component.
-The class interface is as follows:

 | Name     | Description|
 |:---------|:-----------|
 | `active` | Used when the drawer is active.|